inet-framework/inet/doc/src/users-guide/ch-usage.rst

 Getting Familiar with INET
 --------------------------

-The INET Framework builds upon OMNeT++, and uses the same concept: modules that communicate by message passing.
-Hosts, routers, switches, and other network devices are represented by OMNeT++ compound modules.
-These compound modules are assembled from simple modules that represent protocols, applications, and other functional units.
-A network is again an OMNeT++ compound module that contains host, router, and other modules.
+The INET Framework is based on OMNeT++ and follows the same concept of modules communicating through message passing.
+OMNeT++ compound modules are used to represent hosts, routers, switches, and other network devices.
+These compound modules are made up of simple modules that represent protocols, applications, and other functional units.
+A network consists of an OMNeT++ compound module that contains host, router, and other modules.

-Modules are organized into a directory structure that roughly follows OSI layers:
+Modules are organized into a directory structure that aligns with the OSI layers:

 - :file:`src/inet/applications/` – traffic generators and application